 The Republic of Chad is a large, thinly populated country in north-central Africa.
-It has a population of more than six million.
 The Hausa are the largest ethnic group in West Africa, and a majority of them are Muslims.

 The Hausa are originally from an area known as "Hausaland," a region covering 75,000 square miles and straddling the borders of Niger and Nigeria.
 The Hausa have migrated to Chad during the nineteenth and twentieth centuries.

 From 1900 until 1960, Chad was under French rule.
 Independence was gained in 1960; however, civil war and political conflict have divided the country along religious and ethnic lines.
 Because of the continuing civil war and the lack of economic resources, Chad has become one of the least developed nations in the world.

 Some have wrongly assumed that Boko Haram comes from the Hausa because the term itself is from the Hausa language.
 But Boko Haram is mainly from Kanuri and Fulani as well as other tribes.

 Since the beginning of the nineteenth century, Hausaland Muslim pilgrims traveled through Chad and Sudan on their way to Mecca, Saudi Arabia (the "holy city" of Islam).
 Due to the long distance and lack of transportation, the pilgrimage could last for several years.
 The temptation to settle in one of the towns along the route was often overwhelming.
 Thus, many never reached Mecca, but settled in Chad.

 Every Hausa man born in Chad commonly says, "We are pilgrims."
 Even those who have been settled in Chad for three or more generations cling to this ideal.
 They use it to explain the distinctness of the Hausa culture.
 As a result, the non-Hausa population has regarded them with both scorn and respect; scorn for their willingness to do menial tasks, and respect for their devotion to Islam and their trade-oriented society.